taikinman/langrila/README.md

 # For OpenAI and Chroma
 poetry add --editable /path/to/langrila/ --extras "openai chroma"

+# For OpenAI and Usearch
+poetry add --editable /path/to/langrila/ --extras "openai usearch"

 # For all extra dependencies
 poetry add --editable /path/to/langrila/ --extras all